Akarsh-B/ProjectIDS/README.md

 # Rpi-Controller
-Raspberry pi Remote control using Python-Flask
+Raspberry pi Remote control and video streaming using Python-Flask